 suspended and is resumed after the method call.

-the caller is in a transactional context, the called bean becomes
+the caller supplies a transactional context, the called component

-part of the caller's transactional context.
-If the caller is not
+executes within the caller's transactional context.
+If the caller

-the caller is in a transactional context, the called bean becomes
+the caller supplies a transactional context, the called component

-part of the caller's transactional context.
-If the caller is not
+becomes part of the caller's transactional context.
+If the caller

-the caller is in a transactional context, the caller's transaction
+caller supplies a transactional context, the caller's transaction

-of this method execution.
-If the caller is not in a transactional
+this method execution.
+If the caller does not supply a transactional

-context, the container creates a new transaction is created for
+context, the container creates a new transaction for the duration

 caller must be in a transactional context before invoking a method